Skip to content

 US Corporate Profits

 Our view: First-quarter earnings growth was very strong, handily beating expectations.
-Consensus expectations for 2025 have slid to the mid-single-digits, which we think is achievable.
+Consensus expectations for 2025 have slid to the mid-single digits, which we think is achievable.

 The details: We believe earnings growth can broaden out across sectors later this year, but near-term challenges persist, particularly for energy and materials.
-Mega-cap tech EPS growth is slowing, but consensus still expects double-digit growth year over year.
+Mega-cap tech earnings-per-share (EPS) growth is slowing, but consensus still expects double-digit growth year over year.
 We believe “rest of market” EPS growth will be challenged near term.

 US Credit Risk Premium/Risk Appetite